Oncurrent/zeno/README.md

 This type of state has not been implemented and its name is TBD though we typically refer to it as `[:zeno/online ...]` in conversation.

-#### Other on/offline behaviors
+#### Other Types
-There are several other combinations of on/offline behavior one might want.
+There are several other combinations data storage and conflict resolution attributes or online/offline behavior one might want.
 These use cases would be addressed by other root data paths not yet named or implemented.

 Consider, for example, a poll where users are voting on something.
 Let's say it's an open poll meaning users can see what votes have already been cast.
 When